batiste/sprite.js/doc/source/index.rst

     Height of the scene.

-The list of the different methods available on the Scene object:
+This is the list of the different methods available on the Scene object:

 .. js:function:: Scene.loadImages(images, callback)